Here’s a nifty way to freshen your rooms with a long-lasting fragrance that can be customized in a variety of ways: color, scent and size.

 Source: CBC.ca (update: original webpage no longer active)

 - Add embellishments (embedded items) similar to the gel candles embedded items ideas (listed at the bottom of the page).
+Items such as glass marbles, gem stones, crystals, charms and other miscellaneous trinkets can look quite nice if done minimally.

 - You can layer the colors, simply allow one color to set completely for a few days before pouring the next layer of color.
+Especially impressive when using clear glass pots.